tori938/tori938/README.md

 • Database: PostgreSQL

 Currently: \
-📝 learning linear algebra \
+📝 learning mathematical analysis \
 🤔 brushing up on SQL \
-📖 reading _The Origin of Consciousness in the Breakdown of the Bicameral Mind_ by J. Jaynes
+📖 reading _Ovod_ by E. Voynich

 <!--
 **tori938/tori938** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.